LiamJCates/Programming-Notes/C++/Types&Values/Arrays.md

 the function initialize is called, the size of the actual array is passed as the second parameter of the function initialize.

-If C11 allowed arrays to be passed by value, the computer would have to allocate memory for the components of the formal parameter and copy the contents of the actual array into the corresponding formal parameter when the function is called.
+If C++ allowed arrays to be passed by value, the computer would have to allocate memory for the components of the formal parameter and copy the contents of the actual array into the corresponding formal parameter when the function is called.
 If the array size was large, this process would waste memory as well as the computer time needed for copying the data.
 That is why in C++ arrays are always passed by reference.